ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 This extension SHOULD NOT be marked critical.
 In cases where the wrapped Conceptual Message is essential for granting resource access, and there is a risk that legacy relying parties would bypass crucial controls, it is acceptable to mark the extension as critical.

-The CMW extension MUST have the following syntax:
+The CMW extension has the following syntax:

 ~~~asn.1
 CMW ::= CHOICE {